 Any attachment you add to your riding lawn mower could potentially interfere with its center of gravity and, therefore, its stability.
 Make sure the riding mower you buy can safely accommodate the add-on attachments you want.
 For example, some mowers have a lower center of gravity than others and are therefore more accommodating of attachments on the back.

-The five riding lawn mowers in our product matrix represent a fairly accurate spread of prices in the homeowner bracket.
+The five riding lawn mowers in our product list represent a fairly accurate spread of prices in the homeowner bracket.
 When shopping for a riding mower, keep the following price tips in mind:

 Luke recommends that you post a written tracker on your wall or computer that monitors your adherence to a regular schedule.
 Use this schedule to remain mindful of the following: